Rewarding loyalty in a competitive industry

 "You get loyal customers by providing a great service, and great products at competitive prices.
 But Goody is certainly a piece of the puzzle.
 By rewarding people for enjoying the experience, they will come back to us over our competitors."

 Increasing retention through achievable rewards

-The voucher scheme is a positive in other ways too - people come in to redeem them with family or friends, and usually end up spending far more than the original $50.
+The rewards scheme is a positive in other ways too - people come in to redeem their points with family or friends, and usually end up spending far more than the goody points quantity.
 They also tend to lead to more sign-ups as other members of the party find out where the reward came from.

 Get started today

 Talk to us about how we can help power up your programmeBook a demo